 “And for their saying: “We have killed the Messiah Jesus the son of Mary, the messenger of Allah!”
 They did not kill him, nor did they impail him, but it appeared to them so.
-Those who dispute are in doubt of him, they have no knowledge except to follow conjecture; they certainly did not kill him” (Holy Qur’an Chapter 4:157)
+Those who dispute are in doubt of him, they have no knowledge except to follow conjecture; they certainly did not kill him” (Qur’an 4:157)

 “And do not clothe the Truth with falsehood, nor conceal the Truth, while you were knowing.”